 The system of firms being recognised as training providers by the SRA will disappear.
 Instead, any qualified solicitor or a firm's compliance officer (who deals with overall regulation by the SRA) can sign off on a trainee's period of work experience.

 When are these changes happening?

-As current plans stand the SQE will be introduced for all aspiring solicitors by summer 2020 (though the SRA warned us this could be delayed to 2021).
+As current plans stand the SQE will be introduced for all aspiring solicitors by summer 2020 (though the SRA has warned us this could be delayed to 2021).
 Anyone who started or starts the GDL, LPC or a law degree before summer 2020 can still follow the old route to qualification.
-Take note: this means that if you start a non-law degree in 2017 (or 2018 or 2019) you will probably have to follow the new route to qualification (as you won't be able to start your law training till autumn 2020 at the earliest).
+Take note: this means that if you have started a non-law degree in 2017 or 2018 or plan to start one in 2019 or later you will probably have to follow the new route to qualification (as you won't be able to start your law training till autumn 2020 at the earliest).
 This is also true if you started a four-year non-law degree in 2016.
-However, if you are already doing a qualifying law degree, the GDL or the LPC or are due to start any of those courses in 2017, 2018 or 2019 you can still follow the old route to qualification.
+However, if you are already doing a qualifying law degree, the GDL or the LPC or are due to start any of those courses in 2018 or 2019 you can still follow the old route to qualification.
 The SRA expects this old route to be fully phased out by 2031.

 In the future there will no longer be a single route into the profession.
 There will be routes.